kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/topics/capibmadm/vpc/key.md

   --name: The name of the key.

-  --resource-group-name: Optional VPC resource group name.
+  --resource-group-name: VPC resource group name.

   --region: VPC region.